usc-isi-i2/kgtk/docs/transform/cat.md

 columns will be combined as the "node1" column in the output file.

-Normally, the files being combined must be either all KGTK edge files or all KGTK node files, but that constraint can be overridded with --mode=NONE.
+Normally, the files being combined must be either all KGTK edge files or all KGTK node files, but that constraint can be overridden with --mode=NONE.

 Optionally, the output can be written in a selection of other formats.